 The immediate goal of HOMINGS is to provide the scientific community with a rapid means of species-level identification of oral bacteria in clinical samples.
 As with HOMIM, HOMINGS is set up to be more than just a fee-for-service operation.
 Our vision for HOMINGS is to offer advice in designing experiments, help with analyses, and assistance in writing grants and subsequent manuscripts.
-As a result of these collaborative efforts using HOMIM, I am proud to say that there have been 53 publications in 6 years.
-There are now 11 HOMINGS-associated publications and 2 reviews in which HOMINGS is discussed.
+As a result of these collaborative efforts using HOMIM, I am proud to say that there have been 56 publications.
+There are now 16 HOMINGS-associated publications and 2 reviews in which HOMINGS is discussed.

 My training was as a microbiologist/ecologist and later as a molecular biologist studying in the laboratory of Dr. Carl Woese, the father of bacterial phylogeny.
 At the Forsyth Institute, Dr. Floyd Dewhirst and I have been working since 1986 first to define the oral microbiome including those species that cannot be grown in vitro and then to develop rapid means of bacterial identification using species-specific oligonucleotide probes.
 These methods evolved from radiolabeling on blots, to reverse checkerboard, to HOMIM and now to HOMINGS.